Button collecting: History of button collecting

 This new area of collecting required not just accumulating buttons, but also researching them.
 In order to further button collecting and research, the National Button Society was formed in 1938.
 The society has developed a classification system for buttons used for competition, but also useful for collecting.
 Collectors began to gather at shows for educational programs and to have access to the many buttons for sale.
 The first NBS show was held in Chicago in 1939, followed in the 1940s by shows put on by newly formed state and regional clubs.
 These shows continue through to the present.

 Books began to be published on the topic, and a magazine was started in 1944 and continued to 1979, Just Buttons, edited by Sally Luscomb.
 Button Lines: The Journal of the British Button Society began publication in 1976, just before Just Buttons ceased publication.
 The National Button Bulletin, the publication of the National Button Society, began publication in 1942.
 These periodicals provided an opportunity for an expanding number of collectors to share their research in a manageable way.
 In the July 1942 issue of The National Button Society Quarterly Bulletin, Mrs. Peter Pastor wrote:The most satisfying phase of button collecting, however, will be the study which each button affords as to material or identification of subject or design.
-It entails the perusing of volume after volume of history and art and costuming; dating a button by shank or material; researching for characteristics of buttons of various countries; and reading about the styles that created these various types of buttons.
+It entails the perusing of volume after volume of history and art and costuming; dating a button by shank or material; researching for characteristics of buttons of various countries; and reading about the styles that created these various types of buttons.In 1964, Diana Epstein and Millicent Safro turned an old New York City button shop into the store Tender Buttons, which would move downtown to East 62nd street in 1964.
+The button shop was named after Gertrude Stein's book Tender Buttons which she wrote in 1914.